dfquaresma/prso-xv6/lab3/SCHEDULER-README.md

 Essencially, the scheduler aims choose a program to run.

-- The current way that the xv6 works.
+- The current way that the xv6 works:
+  - TODO

-- Our policy of working.
+- Our policy of working:
+  - TODO